The Prost80 Initiative: Virtual Fundraising Ideas you could do in 80 days, hours, minutes or seconds!

 All activities undertaken should follow the current Scottish Government COVID 19 advice on staying safe and on exercise and social distancing.

-Get Active in Autumn: Walking, running or cycling challenges
+Get active this winter: Walking, running or cycling challenges

 Visit Scotland have compiled fantastic information on walking in Scotland, including: